 Make Shrimp and Sausage Alfredo

-After sautéing and then removing the sausage, add in some shrimp.
+After sautéing and removing the sausage, add in some shrimp.
 Here’s what to do:

-Add in 1 tablespoon oil and 1 tablespoon butter to the same pan.
-While the butter melts, add salt to the shrimp (I add 1/4 to 1/2 teaspoon).
-Toss gently.
-As soon as the butter is melted, add shrimp in one even layer so shrimp is not overlapping.
-(It will steam if the pan is too crowded.)
-Cook for 1 minute, then use tongs to flip each shrimp over and cook on the other side for 1 more minute.
-Transfer cooked shrimp to a clean plate.
-Return shrimp to the pan at the end!
+Add 1 tablespoon oil and 1 tablespoon butter to the same pan.
+While the butter melts, sprinkle 1/4 to 1/2 teaspoon of salt on the shrimp and toss gently.
+Once the butter is melted, place the shrimp in the pan in a single layer without overlapping.
+(If the pan is too crowded, the shrimp will steam instead of sautéing.)
+Cook for 1 minute, then use tongs to flip each shrimp and cook for 1 more minute on the other side.
+Transfer the cooked shrimp to a clean plate.
+Return the shrimp to the pan at the end!

 Make Chicken and Sausage Alfredo

-After sautéing and then removing the sausage, follow directions for cooking chicken in this Buffalo Chicken Pasta recipe.
-Remove chicken and rest, tented with foil.
-Dice or thinly slice then add back in at the end!
+After sautéing and removing the sausage, cook the chicken as directed in the Buffalo Chicken Pasta recipe.
+Remove the chicken and let it rest under some foil.
+Then, dice or slice it thinly and add it back in at the end!

-Or make a chicken, shrimp, and sausage Alfredo by cooking each component separately (in the same pan–this will build layers of flavor!) and then returning it back into the pasta at the end.
+Or, make a chicken, shrimp, and sausage Alfredo by cooking each separately in the same pan (this builds up the flavors!) and then mixing everything together with the pasta at the end.

 Process shots-- images of the cream sauce, pasta, and meat being all combined and mixed together